jcatrysse/jira2redmine_migration/README.md

 2. **Transform (`transform`)** – inserts missing rows into `migration_mapping_journals`, joins them with the issue mapping table, and marks entries as `READY_FOR_PUSH` once the target Redmine issue identifier is known.
+The transform now persists each journal's proposed Markdown into `migration_mapping_journals.proposed_notes` (plus an `automation_hash`) so you can review the exact note text before pushing; manual edits are preserved unless you clear the hash.
 Failed rows keep their diagnostic notes for follow-up.
 3. **Push (`push`)** – in dry-run mode prints the target issue and entity ID for each queued comment/changelog.
-With `--confirm-push` the script converts the rendered HTML bodies to CommonMark (falling back to the ADF JSON when needed), rewrites Jira attachment links to `attachment:` references, and updates Redmine with notes only.
+With `--confirm-push` the script prefers the stored `proposed_notes` content (adding the migration token only when needed) and updates Redmine with notes only.
 When `--use-extended-api` is enabled the request travels through `/extended_api/issues/:id.json`, carrying the original author and timestamp metadata so journal history matches Jira.

 > **Prerequisites:** run `10_migrate_issues.php --phases=push --confirm-push` to
 > create the parent issues first.